Baclaran Church: Organization

-The shrine is under the territory of Santa Rita de Cascia Parish, located a few blocks away from the Redemptorist Church.
-Both are part of the Vicariate of Santa Rita de Cascia in the Diocese of Parañaque.
+The shrine is under Santa Rita de Cascia Parish, located a few blocks away from the Redemptorist Church, within the Vicariate of Santa Rita de Cascia in the Diocese of Parañaque.
 The shrine is situated along Roxas Boulevard in Baclaran, Parañaque, Metro Manila.
 It is primarily financed by donations and Mass intention donations from Filipinos in the country as well as Overseas Filipinos, and in turn funds charitable social programs for the poor.

-When the early Redemptorists settled at Baclaran, they insisted that the church besides their convent will not become a parish but a mission station in order to free them from sacramental work, except for the Eucharist and Penance.
-Redemptorists chose this arrangement to concentrate on fostering devotion to Our Mother of Perpetual Help, the administering of Sacrament of Penance, and mission work, particularly with the poor in Manila and wider Tagalog-speaking region.
+When the early Redemptorists first arrived in Baclaran, they insisted the church beside their convent would not become a parish but a mission station to free them from sacramental work, except the Eucharist and Penance.
+Redemptorists chose this arrangement to concentrate on fostering devotion to Our Mother of Perpetual Help, administering of Sacrament of Penance, and mission work, particularly with the poor in Manila and wider Tagalog-speaking region.

 Canon Law of the Catholic Church defines a shrine as "a church or other sacred place which, with the approval of the local Ordinary, is by reason of special devotion frequented by the faithful as pilgrims (Can.
 1230).
 Canon Law explains the implications of being a shrine: "As shrines the means of salvation are to be more abundantly made available to the faithful: by sedulous proclamation of the word of God, by suitable encouragement of liturgical life, especially by the celebration of the Eucharist and penance, and by the fostering of approved forms of popular devotion" (Can 1234 §1).
 "In shrines or in places adjacent to them, votive offerings of popular art and devotion are to be displayed and carefully safeguarded" (Can 1234 §2).